-- Modify our definition of the primitive recursive functions to allow for partial functions as well. - 2.
+- 1. Modify our definition of the primitive recursive functions to allow for partial functions as well. - 2.
 Add something to the definition, so that some new partial functions are included.

 The first is easy.
 As before, we will start with zero, successor, and projections, and close under composition and primitive recursion.
 The only difference is that we have to modify the definitions of composition and primitive recursion to allow for the possibility that some of the terms in the definition are not defined.
 If f and g are partial functions, we will write $f(x) \downarrow$ to mean that f is defined at x, i.e., x is in the domain of f; and $f(x) \uparrow$ to mean the opposite, i.e., that f is not defined at x.
 We will use $f(x) \simeq g(x)$ to mean that either f(x) and g(x) are both undefined, or they are both defined and equal.
-We will adopt the convention that if h and g_0 , ..., g_k all are partial functions, then is defined if and only if each g_i is defined at \vec{x} , and h is defined at $g_0(\vec{x}), \ldots, g_k(\vec{x})$.
+We will use these notations for more complicated terms as well.
+We will adopt the convention that if h and g_0, \ldots, g_k all are partial functions, then is defined if and only if each g_i is defined at \vec{x} , and h is defined at $g_0(\vec{x}), \ldots, g_k(\vec{x})$.
 With this understanding, the definitions of composition and primitive recursion for partial functions is just as above, except that we have to replace "=" by " \simeq ".